 If that wasn’t enough to tick off your working holiday checklist, New Zealand also spent hundreds of years nurturing the fascinating culture of the Maori.

 So check out the list below to see all the things you can only do in New Zealand.

-Also know as black water rafting, the tubing experiences take on a whole new level in New Zealand.
+Also known as black water rafting, the tubing experiences take on a whole new level in New Zealand.
 A low level, in fact, where you will be taken deep underground though a huge cave network.
-Jump from small waterfalls into streams where you will tube your way passingglowworms.
+Jump from small waterfalls into streams where you will tube your way passing glowworms.
 How can you not love these shiny maggots?